Boeing says engine issues the key factor to be resolved on 777X

-LE BOURGET, France (Reuters) - Boeing said on Monday engine issues were the key factor to be resolved in the development of its new 777X aircraft, but that the plane was performing well as it moves towards a flight test later this year.
+LE BOURGET, France, June 17 (Reuters) - Boeing said on Monday engine issues were the key factor to be resolved in the development of its new 777X aircraft, but that the plane was performing well as it moves towards a flight test later this year.

 “The long pole in the tent remains engine issues,” Boeing commercial airplanes boss Kevin McAllister said of General Electric’s GE9X engine.